UNEMPLOYMENT BENEFITS DURING COVID-19 OUTBREAK

 Benefits and eligibility criteria under the Governor’s Order are applied retroactively to March 16, 2020 under the Governor’s order.

-Executive Order No. 2020-76 Providing Temporary Expansion of Unemployment Eligibility and Cost Sharing, provides the full text and guidance.
+Executive Order No. 2020-76 Providing Temporary Expansion of Unemployment Eligibility and Cost Sharing, provides text and guidance, along with an extension under Executive Order 2020-100.

 Non-Monetary Determination Issues